sagemathinc/cowasm/packages/coreutils/README.md

 - [ ] `tail -f` doesn't work because epoll isn't implemented in cowasm yet.
 See posix/epoll.ts elsewhere.

+### TODO

+- [ ] the `env` coreutil command calls execvp.
+We should make it work with WASM targets as well.
+That might just mean changing execvp though, since there is no fork \-\- it's just exec, which is maybe easier.

 ## Sources

 - https://github.com/freebsd/freebsd-src